-You might have been reading about the benefits of content upgrade into SlideShare presentation, but you just don’t have enough time at hand devoted to it, right?
+You might have read about the benefits of the content upgrade in the SlideShare presentation.
+But you don’t have enough time at hand devoted to it.

-Here is a Slide deck presentation I was playing with sometimes ago.
+Here is a Slide deck presentation I was playing with some time ago.

-As you can see it, my Slide deck presentation is nowhere near anything good but despite this, it managed to generate an extra 72 free super targeted readers in a month to one of my other blogs.
+As you can see, my Slide deck presentation is nowhere near anything good, but despite this, it managed to generate an extra 72 free super targeted readers in a month to one of my other blogs.

-Despite the very low quality of most of my Slides over there (I must admit that) you can see that most visitors coming from SlideShare find my content engaging and relevant.
+Despite the shallow quality of most of my Slides over there (I must admit that).
+You can see that most visitors coming from SlideShare find my content engaging and relevant.

-Looking at the Google Analytics below (not for this site), you can see that SlideShare visitors spent an average of 12 minutes 51 seconds on the blog with a bounce rate of 31.94% — that’s awesome.
+Looking at the Google Analytics below, SlideShare visitors spent an average of 12 minutes 51 seconds on the blog.
+With a bounce rate of 31.94% — that’s a good engagement rate.

-If you haven’t get started with turning your blog posts into SlideShare presentation because you feel your Slides are not going to move a needle, don’t worry you’ll get better as you go along with it.
+Suppose you haven’t gotten started with turning your blog posts into SlideShare presentations.
+Maybe because you feel your Slides will not move a needle, don’t worry; you’ll get better as you go along with it.

-The short-cut to publishing top-notch Slide presentation is to hire professionals but if you’re trapped on cash, instead of not doing anything all…start where you are.
+The shortcut to publishing a top-notch Slide presentation is to hire professionals.
+But if you’re trapped in cash, instead of not doing anything at all…start where you are.

-You don’t have to go with Slide presentation at all time, converting your post into PDF format can do well too on SlideShare.
-In fact, most my blog posts are being converted to PDF and uploads to SlideShare.
+You don’t have to go with Slides presentation at all times.
+Converting your post into a PDF format can do well, too, on SlideShare.
+In fact, most of my blog posts are being converted to PDF and uploaded to SlideShare.

-For further reading on how to get a hands on using SlideShare for effective traffic generation source, consider checking out this post on Ana Hoffman traffic generation cafe blog.
+For further reading on how to get a hands-on using SlideShare for effective traffic generation sources.
+Check out this post on Ana Hoffman’s traffic generation cafe blog.

 There are other sites where you can submit your PDF file for traffic and a link back to your site.

-One of the most effective tactics to get plenty eyeballs on your content is by taking advantage of content syndication sites.
-And the good news is that there are plenty of them available on the net at the moments.
+One of the most effective content marketing ideas to get plenty of eyeballs on your content is by taking advantage of content syndication sites.
+And the good news is that there are plenty of them available on the net at the moment.

-But if you published something super useful, and always participate in the community discussions that many members recognize and know your stuff to be of high quality, your content might always make it to the front page.
+But if you published something super useful.
+And you always participate in the community discussions that many members recognize and know your stuff to be of high quality.
+Your content might regularly make it to the front page.

-With paid content marketing channels, you can send thousands of super targeted traffic down your web pages in no time.
-Increase your chances of getting found by your target audience and make more sales.
+With paid content marketing channels, you can send thousands of super targeted traffic down your web pages in minutes.

-One good news about paid content marketing advertising platforms such as Facebook ads and out brain is that the cost per click is relatively low compared to such things as Google Adwords.
+One good news about paid content marketing advertising platforms such as Facebook ads and Quora is that the cost per click is relatively cheaper than Google Ads.